FOA is a member of:

 The FOA is a international non-profit educational organization that is chartered to promote professionalism in fiber optics through education, certification and standards.
 Founded in 1995 by a dozen prominent fiber optics trainers and industry personnel as a professional society for fiber optics and a source of independent certification, the FOA has grown to now being involved in numerous activities to educate the world about fiber optics and certify the workers who design, build and operate the world's fiber optic networks.

 FOA is incorporated in the US, state of California, as a non-profit educational organization - 501(c)(6).

 The FOA is not a training organization.
 FOA sets standards for the approved training organizations that provide training for FOA certification, training and certifying the instructors who give FOA approved courses and providing certification programs.
 In recognition of their excellence, FOA certifications are recognized by the US Department of Labor and organizations in most countries around the world.

-The FOA has approved over 250 training programs in more than 40 countries, including technical high schools and colleges, professional training organizations, major fiber optic manufacturers and companies offering employee training programs.
+The FOA has approved hundreds of training programs in more than 40 countries, including technical high schools and colleges, professional training organizations, major fiber optic manufacturers and companies offering employee training programs.
 Over 65,000 techs have successfully completed requirements for FOA certifications (March 2017.)

 The History of The FOA

 The FOA was started by a dozen instructors at the Fiber U training conference in 1994 who decided the industry was mature enough to support a professional society.
 The founders included experienced instructors from industry (3M, Siecor, Panduit, FOTEC), government (US Navy and Air Force), education (Lincoln Trail College and Wentworth Institute) and private trainers (Pearson Technologies, Conquest Communications) who were teaching fiber optics and who provided the expertise in management, technology and education needed to create a new professional society.